azazellochg/em_health/docs/installation.rst

 Universal Error Codes (UECs) or Alarms from an instrument are stored in a database separate from Health Monitor events and can be typically displayed with UEC Viewer on the MPC.
 You could also install *FEI UEC Notifications Exporter* and save UECs to XML, but this is not supported by ``EMHealth``.
 If you have the credentials to access the MSSQL server on MPC, you can import UECs from MSSQL into ``EMHealth`` database.
-To make it work, MSSQL_USER and MSSQL_PASSWORD has to be defined, as well as the *server* field for each instrument in the `instruments.json`.
+To make it work, MSSQL_USER and MSSQL_PASSWORD have to be defined, as well as the *server* field for each instrument in the `instruments.json`.

     .. code-block::